¨I’d rather go by bus.¨

 Cruises are the best way to get an overview tour of destinations that are hard to reach by other means of transport.
 For example, it costs almost as much money to travel between ports featured on Patagonian cruises by plane as the cost of the entire cruise.

-Besides, many times, you can get a good feel for these regions by visiting a lot of ports (especially if these ports are on small islands) for a day each.
+Besides, you can get a good feel for these regions by visiting many ports (especially if these ports are on small islands) for a day each.
 (I don’t get a good feel for a big city, country, or region on a cruise).

 Semester at Sea